 Liz Delaney has worked in the not-for-profit sector as a coordinator of volunteers and as a regional manager.
 She is also a professional editor and enjoys supporting the big picture with thoughtful attention to detail.
 As a musician, Liz has been involved in community orchestras and chamber groups most of her life.
 While she has flirted with the oboe, trombone, and cello, strings have always been her true passion (look for her in the viola section on concert day!).
 She is currently studying viola with renowned violin and viola player, Michael Schulte

 Sheba Thibideau holds a B.Mus. in Bassoon Performance from The University of British Columbia and M.Mus. from the University of Toronto.
 She is active in the Greater Toronto Area and beyond as a freelance bassoon performer, instructor and clinician.

 Graham Young maintains an active schedule as a performer, volunteer and businessman.
 Completing a Bachelor of Music at McMaster University in 1974, he went on to graduate studies at the University of Victoria and earned a B.Ed. at the University of Western Ontario.
-Graham is the principal trumpet of Symphony on the Bay and the McMaster University Chamber Orchestra where he is also the personnel manager.
-He is the leader and founder of the Celebration Brass quintet and plays soprano cornet with the Weston Silver Band.
+Graham is the principal trumpet of the Burlington Symphony, SOLO Opera Orchestra, the Cambridge Symphony and the McMaster University Chamber Orchestra where he is also the personnel manager.
+He is the leader and founder of the Celebration Brass quintet and plays soprano cornet with the Cottonwood Brass.
 He is also in demand as a soloist with choirs and churches in the Hamilton area.